ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/identify-a-hold-on-an-exchange-online-mailbox.md

 - **In-Place Hold** - Holds that are applied to user mailboxes by using the In-Place eDiscovery & Hold tool in the Exchange admin center in Exchange Online.

-- **Office 365 retention policy** - Retains content in user mailboxes in Exchange Online and in the corresponding mailbox for Office 365 Groups and Microsoft Teams.
+- **Office 365 retention policy** - Can be configured to retain (or retain and then delete) content in user mailboxes in Exchange Online and in the corresponding mailbox for Office 365 Groups and Microsoft Teams.
 You can create a retention policy retains Skype for Business Conversations, which are stored in user mailboxes.

   There are two types of Office 365 retention policies that can be assigned to mailboxes.